Cybersecurity Trends: Resilience Through Transformation

 Staying current on cybersecurity trends and best practices is critical for cybersecurity leaders to effectively manage the fast-evolving daily threats and exposures the organisation faces — without constraining business ambitions.

-• The emergence of generative AI (GenAI) as a mainstream capability
+• The continued emergence of generative AI (GenAI) use cases (and risks)

-• The continued gap between security-talent supply and demand
+• Burnout as a result of the continued gap between security-talent supply and demand

 • Relentless growth in cloud adoption, which is altering the composition of digital ecosystems